 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Hilbert Waterworks is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
+Hilbert Waterworks is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.

 If there is anything in this report that you do not understand or if you have any questions, comments, concerns, etc. about the water system, please do not hesitate to contact us.
-Be rest assured that the village continually strives to provide safe drinking water and we want each and every user of the system to feel confident that every time you turn on a faucet, you are getting high quality and safe drinking water.
-The village is strongly committed to investing the necessary resources to ensure that our water system is kept in top notch shape and to continually provide each user of the system with high quality, safe drinking water.
+Be rest assured that the village is continually striving to provide high quality and safe drinking water and we want each and every user of the system to feel confident that every time you turn on the faucet, you are getting the best, safest water we can provide.
+The village is strongly committed to investing the necessary resources, as can be seen by the water quality analysis study completed for Well #4, to ensure that our water system is kept in top notch condition to provide the high quality and safe drinking water that each individual expects and deserves.